Welcome to the Department of Physics.

 Our expertise across the whole subject – combined with an excellent record for teaching – enables us to offer a wide and attractive range of undergraduate degree programmes covering different areas of Physics.
 Our high standards are supported by excellent specialist facilities.

-Our facilities include the London Low Temperature Laboratory, the John Adams Institute for Accelerator Science, Grid computing equipment and a Schimdt-Cassegrain telescope on the roof of our building.
+Our facilities include the London Low Temperature Laboratory, the Superfab nanofabrication facility, the John Adams Institute for Accelerator Science, Grid computing equipment and a Schimdt-Cassegrain telescope on the roof of our building.
 Our location means we are close to other major institutes such as the Science and Technology Facilities Council on the Harwell Campus and SEPnet as well as the National Physical Laboratory giving us access to further outstanding research facilities.

 We maintain strong collaborative links, both nationally and internationally, in all of our major research areas.
 These include major international facilities at CERN, ISIS, Diamond Light Source, National Physical Laboratory and with other universities as well as industry-based departments in the UK, Europe and the rest of the world.